 You open a new channel using symmetric key encryption

 This scheme is completely effective against eavesdropping.
 What happens if someone eavesdrops the original public key?
 That is OK because they won’t have the “client private key” required to decrypt the symmetric key.
-So, what is the hitch?
+So, what’s the hitch?
 What this scheme doesn’t work against is called man-in-the-middle (MIM).
 An MIM attack works by:

 You open an unencrypted connection to a server [but it really turns out that it is a MIM]